William Rodger: Early life

 Rodger was born in 1847 at Gloucester Place, Marylebone in London.
 He was the son of Sir Robert Rodger and his wife Sophia and was educated at Eton College and Exeter College, Oxford.
 His father was a Justice of the Peace and High Sheriff of Kent who bought Hadlow Castle in Kent where the family lived.

 Cricket

 Rodger did not play cricket for the school XI or for the university, but made his first-class cricket debut for the Gentlemen of Kent in 1865 after graduating from Oxford.
-He played for the side during the 1865 and 1866 Canterbury Cricket Weeks, a significant social occasion at the time, before going on to play 17 matches for the Kent county team between 1867 and 1873.
+He played during the 1865 and 1866 Canterbury Cricket Weeks, a significant social occasion at the time, before going on to play 17 matches for the Kent county team between 1867 and 1873.
 His highest score of 32 runs was made against Sussex in 1873, the only time he passed 30 in an innings.
-Rodger played club cricket regularly until 1873, playing for sides including Tunbridge Wells and The Mote as well as for Gentlemen of Kent.
+Rodger played club cricket regularly until 1873, his teams including Tunbridge Wells and The Mote as well as Gentlemen of Kent.